It’s not a WRaP!

 This program of events is run in partnership between London Borough of Lewisham and Glendale Grounds Management.
 It is a project that offers opportunities for you to improve your fitness by taking part in practical river bankside management related activities in our rivers.
 It is a great way to visit areas of Lewisham that you never knew existed while lending a helping hand to improve water habitats for wildlife within the Borough.

 The session is free, fun and no experience is needed but please note that although we try to cater for a range of abilities participants do have to be reasonably physically fit to undertake most of the tasks involved.
 We therefore reserve the right to decide if this is the most appropriate volunteering scheme for individuals.

 All you need to do to join the River Volunteers is fill out a registration form and then email it back to us.
-You can find our programme of events for April-June 2015 by clicking on the link.
+You can find our programme of events for July-September 2015 by clicking on the link.
 Please read our risk assessment and accompanying briefing notes and also our risk assessment for tools and accompanying briefing notes.

 Creekside Discovery Centre

 If you would like to explore Lewisham’s river and tidal creek heritage further and also have fun on the river, please see: Creekside for their ongoing program of events and activities.

 Creekside Discovery Centre: 07870 736 793 or 0208 692 9922

 If you are interested in schools environmental education, the Rivers and People legacy project will continue to run into February 2014.
 This project is focused on teacher training to help teachers deliver their own outdoor sessions whilst using our equipment.
 This project is to ensure that the benefits of the Rivers and People project will be sustained long term.